Limn, a definition

 We lived in India, where my parents served as missionaries for three years.
 We children were frequently hungry.
 Maybe the food was too spicy or maybe we were picky or maybe there just wasn’t enough.

+That night, my older siblings stole downstairs for bread.
 I followed them and stood still as stone at the foot of the stairs.

 Something bright shone into the window.

-I stood, frozen, until my eyes adjusted and I saw it was moonlight.
+Then my eyes adjusted and I saw it was moonlight.

 Moonlight, floating before me on the floor, so bright.